home | what's new | other sitescontact | about

 every group sells its own version of how reality works

-if every group has its own version of reality, why is the information on this page different
+if every group is promoting its own proprietary way of finding the truth, isn't the information on this page just one more method

-However, whatever the secret of authentic personal growth might be, whatever might serve as catalyst to finally effect transformation, it seems to me, has to be something quite simple, easy to understand and negotiate, devoid of elitism and privilege, as entrance requirement.
+However, whatever might serve as catalyst to finally effect transformation, it has to be something quite simple, easy to understand and negotiate, devoid of elitism and privilege, as entrance requirement.

-Whatever Grand Designer superintends, this Universal Intelligence could not have made “the keys to the kingdom” as something dependent on performing the twelve labors of Hercules, a genius IQ, or Olympian-athlete fortitude.
+It makes no sense that God would have made entering "the kingdom” as something super hard, like performing the twelve labors of Hercules, having a genius IQ, or Olympian-athlete fortitude.

 'my teaching discipline is easy and light'